hydpy-dev/hydpy/hydpy/docs/development.rst

 However, if you intend to contribute to the further development of HydPy (hopefully you will!), you must abdicate some parts of the freedom and ease of use Python offers.
-The number of depencencies to other Python packages, in particular those with some relevant shortcomings and those which might not be further supported in the future, should be kept as small as possible.
-Otherwise it would be to hard to guarantee the long-term applicability of HydPy.
+The number of dependencies to other Python packages, in particular those with some relevant shortcomings and those which might not be further supported in the future, should be kept as small as possible.
+Otherwise, it would be too hard to guarantee the long-term applicability of HydPy.
 Additionally, the Python code contributed by different developers should be as consistent as possible.
-Otherwise there would be a risk of the code base becoming opaque, making future extensions of HydPy impossible.
+Otherwise, there would be a risk of the code base becoming opaque, making future extensions of HydPy impossible.

-The following sections try to define a strategy allowing HydPy to be developed as an open source project while maintaining sufficiently high quality standards for practical applications.
+The following sections try to define a strategy allowing HydPy to be developed as an open source project while maintaining sufficiently high-quality standards for practical applications.
 The hydrological modelling community has not made that much progress in this field yet.
-This is why the outlined strategy his highly influenced from other non-hydrological open source projects like `pandas`_.
+This is why the outlined strategy is highly influenced by other non-hydrological open source projects like `pandas`_.
 Discussions on how to improve the outlined strategy are welcome!